 However, that’s just the start of the process.
 On top of this, there is also a massive decrease in the time it takes to collect data, and information to the time it takes to actually start developing products/software services, etc. As you can imagine, this has a rather crazy impact on the time it takes to deploy finished projects.

 Of course, nothing in life is perfect.
 There are a few challenges that you will be facing when you try to implement DevOps in the Cloud.
-However, as you can see by the advantages in this article, at the end of the day – it will be more than worth it.
+However, as you can see by the advantages of this article, at the end of the day – it will be more than worth it.

 Blog contribution by Susan Ranford

 Want to contribute to our blog?
-Find out how to here.
+Find out how-to here.